blackgrape2025/peterdavanzo-site/content/writing/a-warm-room-would-be-nice.md

 ---
 It’s winter.
 I have a heat pump.
 I’m staring at the remote.

 It has many options, but the only one I’m interested in is “make the room warmer”.
-The heat pump isn’t co-operating.

 I press the temperature button.
 The number goes up.
 Nothing happens.

 I step outside and inspect the condenser unit.
 Is it broken?
 Strange, because it worked yesterday.
-I switch it off and on at the wall, hopefully.
+I switch it off and on at the wall.

 The unit carries on doing nothing.